 Sovereign Gold Bonds Scheme is an indirect way of investing in Gold.
 Instead of buying physical gold, investors can buy gold in paper form through Sovereign Gold Bonds.
 These bonds track the price of gold, plus an extra interest amount is paid on the investment.

-Latest Sovereign Gold Bonds Issue FY 2017-18 (Series – II) : Issue Details
+Latest Sovereign Gold Bonds Issue FY 2018-19 (Oct to Feb) : Key Features

-Applications for the latest ‘Sovereign Gold Bonds Scheme’ will be accepted from 10th July, 2017 through banks, Stock Holding Corporation of India Limited (SHCIL) and designated post office branches.
+Applications for the latest ‘Sovereign Gold Bonds Scheme’ will be accepted from October 15, 2018 through banks, Stock Holding Corporation of India Limited (SHCIL), designated post office branches and stock exchanges (BSE & NSE).

 - Who can buy Gold bonds? : The Bonds will be restricted for sale to resident Indian entities including individuals, HUFs, trusts, Universities and charitable institutions.

 - Duration of Bonds : The tenor (tenure) of the Bond will be for a period of 8 years with an exit option from 5th year onwards.
-Gold bonds shall be repayable on the expiration of eight years from the date of the issue (i.e., 28th July, 2017) and premature redemption is permitted after 5th, 6th and 7th years from the date of issue of SGB.
+Gold bonds shall be repayable on the expiration of eight years from the date of the issue and premature redemption is permitted after 5th, 6th and 7th years from the date of issue of SGB, to be exercised on the interest payment dates.

 - Minimum investment Size : Minimum permissible investment will be 1 unit (i.e. 1 gram of gold.)

-- Maximum allowed investment : The maximum amount subscribed by an entity or an individual investor will not be more than 500 grams per financial year (April-March).
+- Maximum allowed investment : The maximum amount subscribed by an entity or an individual investor will not be more than 4 kg per financial year (April-March).
 A self-declaration to this effect will be obtained.
-In case of joint holding, the investment limit of 500 grams will be applied to the first applicant only.
+In case of joint holding, the investment limit of 4 kg will be applied to the first applicant only.
+The annual ceiling will include bonds subscribed under different tranches during initial issuance by Government and those purchase from the Secondary Market.
+In case of joint holding, the investment limit of 4 KG will be applied to the first applicant only.

 - Where to buy Gold Bonds ? : Gold Bonds can now be purchased from NSE and BSE, besides all Bank branches, select Post Offices and the Stock Holding Corporation of India Limited (SHCIL) and as may be notified, either directly or through agents.